2027 Aurora Marathon

 The Marathon Course

-The route includes three loops around the plateau, where freezing winds and subzero temperatures test endurance and resilience.
-Finally, the descent towards the finish line at Gargia Lodge presents its own hazards, with steep, slippery slopes demanding careful footing.
-This marathon is a true test of physical and mental fortitude, pushing athletes to their limits in one of the most extreme environments on Earth.
+This marathon is a true test of physical and mental strength, pushing athletes to their limits in one of the most extreme and unforgettable environments on Earth.

 Aurora Marathon